This post may contain affiliate links. Please see our disclosure policy for more details.

 A two image collage showing how to freeze fresh peaches.

-While you can use fresh or frozen peaches, I highly encourage you to use fresh peaches when they’re in season!
-Biting into a perfectly ripe, juicy, fragrant peach is one of the greatest joys of summer.
+While you can use fresh or frozen peaches for this frozen peach yogurt, I highly encourage you to use fresh peaches when they’re in season!

-And since peach season is so short, do take advantage of it by grabbing more than you know what to do with at the moment and freeze!
-That way, you can savor the delectable flavor throughout the year!
+And since peach season is so short, take advantage by grabbing more peaches than you know what to do with and freeze them!
+That way, you can enjoy the sweet peach flavor throughout the year in smoothies, oatmeal, and homemade frozen yogurt.

-When freezing fresh peaches, you can leave the skin on or take it off.
-I like to keep it on as most of the nutrients and fiber are found in the peel.
+When freezing fresh peaches, you can leave the skin on or peel it first.
+I like to keep the skin on since much of the fiber and nutrients are found in the peel.
+Learn more about the benefits of high fiber foods for babies and toddlers.

 A two image collage showing how to make frozen yogurt.